Background pattern

 Reporting of side effects:

-5. Conservation of Entocord 3 mg capsules
+5. Storing Entocord 3 mg Capsules

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the package after EXP.
+The expiry date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
+Medicines should not be disposed of via wastewater or household waste.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

-Composition of Entocord 3 mg capsules
+Composition of Entocord 3 mg Capsules

-The gelatin capsule is composed of: gelatin, titanium dioxide (E-171), iron oxide black (E172), sodium lauryl sulfate, colloidal silica, food-grade oil, red iron oxide (E-172) and yellow iron oxide (E-172).
+The gelatin capsule is composed of: gelatin, titanium dioxide (E-171), black iron oxide (E172), sodium lauryl sulfate, colloidal silica, food-grade oil, red iron oxide (E-172), and yellow iron oxide (E-172).

-The printing ink is composed of: lacquer, iron oxide black (E-172),ammonium hydroxideand potassium hydroxide.
+The printing ink is composed of: lacquer, black iron oxide (E-172), ammonium hydroxide, and potassium hydroxide.

-Appearance of the product and contents of the packaging
+Appearance of the product and contents of the pack

-Entocord 3 mg is presented in the form of hard modified-release capsules.
+Entocord 3 mg is presented in the form of hard, modified-release capsules.
 Each package contains 50 capsules.

 TILLOTTS PHARMA GMBH